Policy last updated

 Schools are required to provide several documents related to the maintenance and condition of existing facilities.

-Where applicable, schools must provide information on whether the project aligns with the school’s SMP or maintenance schedule, and attaching an overview of maintenance priorities.
+Where applicable, schools must provide information on whether the project aligns with the school’s SMP or maintenance schedule and attach an overview of maintenance priorities.

 Schools must also provide information about any Emergency Maintenance Program or Make Safe Program funding received in the last 24 months.